alexbogomol/Asp.Net.Mvc.Recap/action.invoker.selectors.attributes.md

 }
 ```

-#### Process of Action Method Selection
+#### The Process of Action Method Selection

-When __ControllerActionInvoker__ knows the name of the action to be executed, it must decide the corresponding controller method for this action name.
+When the __ControllerActionInvoker__ knows the name of an action to be executed, it must decide the corresponding controller method for this action name.

 We can disambiguate the decision-process with help of attributes, deriving from the abstract __ActionMethodSelectorAttribute__:
 * Built-In __Http[Verb]Attribute__